alchermd/goat/docs/notes.md

     2. We run the test and see it fail.
     3. We write some minimal code to get it a little further.
 We rerun the test and repeat until it passes.
     4. Then, optionally, we might refactor our code, using our tests to make sure we don’t break anything.
+- Regression
+    - When new code breaks some aspect of the application which used to work.

 ![](assets/overall-tdd-process.png)

 - The TDD Process with Functional and Unit Tests: